Shoulder and Elbow pain

 What to do if you have shoulder pain

 Shoulder pain can be helped with the use of ice.
 Of all the joints in the body this joint is the most reliant on correct function as slight imbalances can lead to long term problems.
-The treatment of this region is often very complex and the Chiropractor at our Omagh clinic has all the tools to be able to diagnose, treat and rehabilitate your injury back to function.
+The management of this region is often very complex and the Chiropractor at our Omagh clinic has all the tools to be able to help and rehabilitate your injury back to function.
 Our Chiropractor is always up to date with the latest techniques and literature as they are focused on their own continued professional development.

 Frozen Shoulder (Adhesive capsulitis)